 Hebridean Celtic Festival

-“We are in a pretty unique location, and you have to have a pioneering spirit to make it all the way up to the festival if you don't have ties here,” says Caroline MacLennan, festival director of the Hebridean Celtic Festival -- Fèis Cheilteach Innse Gall in Scots Gaelic -- and the place she’s speaking of is the Isle of Lewis, the northernmost island of the Western Isles, some forty miles off the north coast of Scotland.
-The festival will celebrate its fourteenth year this summer from 15 to 18 July, drawing musicians and fans from Scotland, Ireland, North America, Europe, and Australia.
-Throughout Scotland, 2009 is being celebrated as the year of homecoming.
-“We're lucky in a
+"We are in a unique location, and you have to have a pioneering spirit to make it all the way up to the festival if you don't have ties here," says Caroline MacLennan, festival director of the Hebridean Celtic Festival -- Fèis Cheilteach Innse Gall in Scotttish Gaelic.
+The place she's speaking of is the Isle of Lewis, the northernmost island of the Western Isles, some forty miles off the north west coast of Scotland.
+For more than twenty years now, the festival has drawn musicians and fans from all across Scotland, and all across the world, who travel by ferry across the Minch to reach Lewis.
+"We're lucky in a way that the Hebrides have such a huge diaspora -- people are our biggest exports, always have been.
+Because of that we have now become a focal point for friends and family who now time their homecoming trip around the festival,"MacLennan says.

 John Sommerville, Box Club

-The festival is more than just a casual event for the people of Lewis.
+The festival is more than just a casual event for the people who live on Lewis.
 In addition to the main events in Stornoway, there are concerts and workshops in other areas of the island, and many festival goers explore beyond the festival time, as well.
-“The festival is a local charity, run by the local community for the community.
-It’s the biggest tourist attraction in the area and because it is a multi site festival and not a self contained unit the local community benefits in many different ways,” MacLennan points out.
-Those who come to HebCeltFest, as it’s known for short, are contributing to the life of the island community in many ways.
-“The festival itself promotes local produce, crafts, and innovation and many providers for the festival are themselves charities,” MacLennan says.
-“For example, last year the local hospice were raising funds to build an extension and ran bus tours during the festival to help with their efforts.
-By coming to the event and the islands festival goers are contributing hugely to the ongoing viability of many local businesses and not just those who are tourism related.”
-To put that in a bit of context, the festival grounds handle about five thousand visitors; Stornoway, the largest town in the Western Isles, has a population of less than ten thousand.
-So it is a big impact.
+"The festival is a local charity, run by the local community for the community.
+It's the biggest tourist attraction in the area and because it is a multi-site festival and not a self-contained unit, the local community benefits in many different ways," MacLennan points out.
+Those who come to HebCeltFest are contributing to the life of the island community.
+"The festival itself promotes local produce, crafts, and innovation and many providers for the festival are themselves charities," MacLennan says.
+"For example, one year the local hospice were raising funds to build an extension and ran bus tours during the festival to help with their efforts.
+By coming to the event and the islands, festival goers are contributing hugely to the ongoing viability of many local businesses and not just those who are tourism related."
+To put that in a bit of context, in 2016 the festival directly generated 1.4 million pounds in revenue, but additional funds spent with local businesses meant a net economic effect of 2.2 million pounds.
+The festival received a public subsidy of £120,000, meaning it showed a return of £18 for every £1 of investment from the public sector.

 Michael McGoldrick